 Of course, once we’ve identified what we’re moving (the equivalent of your typical one-bedroom apartment, without – thankgod – appliances) you have to pack it.
 Since a bookcase would be on the truck, its books would go, also.
 And for those with a penchant for buying books and then keeping them, this is worth noting: they’re d*mn heavy!
 Better, I’m beginning to think, to go Kindle, if only Kindle came in a coffee table version.

 And once the packing is done and the movers/loaders are scheduled, we need to get the U-Haul.
 The friendly folks at Dragon Storage in Southlake were accommodating, graciously bumping me from the 15-footer I had requested to a 17-footer that – it turns out – I ultimately needed.
 The date was set and, of course, on the date I was there.
+For my truck to get moved, we contacted a car shipping company to safely deliver it.

 Beyond their friendly approach at Dragon Storage/U-Haul is this caveat: the staff seems to do absolutely nothing to their trucks between rentals.
 Bugs on the windshield?
 Got it.
 An almost toxic level of dirt and grime on most interior surfaces?
 What are latex gloves for?
 And while dirt has rarely affected the reliability of a truck, my slowly developing opinion is this: if they don’t care what it looks like they probably won’t care what it drives like.